eduardog/thinknear.github.com/source/_posts/2015-02-24-interviewing-with-thinknear.markdown

 This step exists because we get a lot of people applying for positions who can't code.
 It's a bit frustrating, but this step helps save time for both parties -- since the position here requires writing lots of code, we really want to make sure up front that we cover it.

-Very sr. candidates might opt for what we call a 'sales call'.
+With Sr. candidates we will often opt for what we call a 'sales call'.
 This is a call between the candidate and a people manager where we discuss what the candidate is looking for and attempt to determine if Thinknear will be the right fit.
+Like coding challenges, this is intended to save both the time of our engineers as well as that of the candidate - lets not spend time going through the interview if we don't think there's a good fit.

 The next step is a technical phone screen.
-This is a call with an engineer here at Thinknear with whome you will solve a problem using code.
+This is a call with an engineer here at Thinknear with whom you will solve a problem using code.
 To do this, we ask candidates to share a Google doc with the interviewer, and then solve a problem (without the aid of an IDE).

 We like 'simple' problems which are solvable by applying data structures and algorithms.